 We are software engineers.
 The Western IPR regime has crippled our profession by prohibiting collaboration and transferring more power to corporate businessmen.
 This has led to dominance of internally opaque software and internally opaque internet services.
-Internally opaque software and internally opaque which stifle engineering collaboration.
+Internally opaque software and internally opaque internet services foster a competitive model which stifle engineering collaboration.
 Internally opaque software and internally opaque internet services in turn lead to deterioration of individual's autonomy and privacy.